 This bread maker olive oil herb bread is flavorful and delicious.
-It is perfect served warm with butter or for savory sandwiches.
+It is perfectly served warm with butter or used for savory sandwiches.
 Made easy in the bread maker!

 I remember when I was a little girl, sitting on a high stool at the kitchen counter watching my grandmother make homemade bread.
 First, there was proofing the yeast, then mixing the ingredients, kneading, rising, punching, kneading again, shaping, and more rising.
 And finally, the bread baking.
 Yeah…I don’t have time for that…